Did Sino-American Relations Have to Deteriorate? A Better Way of Doing Counterfactual Thought Experiments

 The implication of many of these critiques is that, if only the United States had done things differently, it would find itself in a better position today.
 Although some argue that the United States has long overestimated its sway over China and that competition and even conflict were inevitable as China grew stronger, others point to specific decisions: President George H.W.
 Bush’s conciliatory stand after the Tiananmen Square massacre, Congress’ push to grant Taiwanese President Chen Shui-bian a visa in 1995, Clinton’s decision to send aircraft carriers to the Taiwan Strait in 1996, U.S. support for China’s admission to the World Trade Organization, the Obama administration’s “even-handed” treatment of China’s dispute with the Philippines over the Scarborough Shoal.
 The list of ostensible historical hinge points is long.

 If policymakers are to improve policy, they need to learn from history.
 However, the uniqueness of historical events makes it difficult to learn from experience, which is one reason expertise confers disconcertingly little advantage in geopolitical forecasting.
 Even our ability to identify what is important in the present is limited.
 A study by Joseph Risi and colleagues found that, in their cables to Washington, U.S. diplomats in the 1970s often missed crucial developments while assigning high importance to events that, with the benefit of hindsight, mattered little.
-Sometimes it is obvious that one are witnessing history.
+Sometimes it is obvious that we are witnessing history.
 Often it is not.